Nysm-Inc/Encode-Hackathon-Starknet/README.md

 We made many kinds NFTs with string data, which works ad a material, avatar, weapon,... game players can convert these NFTs to use in various game.

-## What is Phi

-Phi is a protocol for creating an open and fair Metaverse.
-While Sandbox adopted the concept of NFT into the metaverse, it hasn't adopted Blockchain's fairness, openness, and network effects.
-So we are trying to adopt these blockchain features into Metaverse.
-Phi is a completely new bottom-up Metaverse that everyone can participate in, extend, connect, and edit.
-Phi adopts Internet mechanisms to the Metaverse, creating a standard of value that is independent of the size and location of the land and stimulating user creativity.

 ## Sub-folders